Audi A6 saloon review

-We recommend the Sport trim, as the larger wheels of S Line and Black Edition cars can ruin the ride slightly.
-Sport offers almost everything you might need, including LED headlights, upgraded navigation, a rear-view camera, leather seats (heated in the front), 2-zone climate control and DAB radio.
-S Line adds sporty styling and seats, plus larger alloy wheels and Matrix LED headlights, while Black Edition cars feature even larger wheels, black styling elements and privacy glass.
+We recommend the Sport trim, as the larger wheels of S Line and Black Edition cars can make the car more uncomfortable over bumps.
+Sport offers almost everything you might need, including LED headlights, sat nav, a rear-view camera, leather seats (heated in the front), 2-zone climate control and DAB radio.
+S Line adds sporty styling and seats, plus larger alloy wheels and Matrix LED headlights, while Black Edition cars feature even larger wheels and black styling elements.
 The range-topping Vorsprung grade brings huge 21-inch wheels, all-wheel steering and luxuries including a panoramic sunroof and Bang & Olufsen stereo.

 Audi doesn't have everything its own way, however – the brand came a disappointing 21st out of 30 in our 2020 Driver Power survey, but this was still significantly higher than its German rivals.
 Thanks to the A6's strong construction and cutting-edge safety technology, it was awarded a five-star Euro NCAP safety rating.

 Does the A6 finally have an edge over the 5 Series and E-Class?
 It's certainly a consummate all-rounder.
 The BMW is still the sharper drive and the Mercedes still the most opulent.
 But the A6 finally has a USP – it's the most sophisticated executive car you can buy.